-Nashville hosts great family activities, an impressive array of musical entertainment and one of the best fireworks extravaganzas in the country.
-During this popular multi-day celebration of food, family, fireworks and America’s independence, events take place in various locations throughout the city.
+Nashville hosts great family activities, an impressive array of musical entertainment & one of the best fireworks extravaganzas in the country.
+During this popular multi-day celebration of food, family, fireworks & America’s independence, events take place in various locations throughout the city.

 On the 4th of July in Nashville, Old Town Trolley will be closed.
 We will be operating our standard tours on July 3rd and July 5th.